(Recorded Webinar) OMB Proposed Uniform Guidance Changes

 Read more about maintaining an attendance record in our FAQs.

-Recorded webinars are available for 180 days after the date of purchase or date of the webinar.
-Once posted to your account, you can view this webinar anytime on-demand for 180 days.
+You will have access to the recordings for 90 days after enrollment.
+Once posted to your account, you can view each webinar anytime on-demand during the access period identified in your purchase confirmation.
 For additional information on viewing and accessing webinars, view our full terms and conditions here.

 Google Chrome and Mozilla Firefox are the preferred browsers.